hashptl/auto-annotated-portfolio/content/pages/projects/project-three.md

 ---
 type: ProjectLayout
-title: We should all be polymaths
+title: ESSAY 2; Habermas Machine
 colors: colors-a
 date: '2022-01-22'
-client: Awesome client
+client: By Sulagna Chatterjee
 description: >-
   It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead